apple/foundationdb/design/encryption-data-at-rest.md

 UID is an 8 byte host-local random number.
 Another option would have been a simple host-local incrementing counter, however, the scheme runs the risk of repeated encryption-key generation on cluster/process restarts.

 * An encryption key derived using the above formula will be cached (in-memory) for a short time interval (10 mins, for instance).
-The encryption-key is immutable, but, the TTL approach allows refetching encryption key by reaching out to External Encryption KeyManagement solutions, hence, supporting “restricting lifetime of an encryption” feature if implemented by Encryption Key Management solution.
+The encryption-key is immutable, but, the TTL approach allows refreshing encryption key by reaching out to External Encryption KeyManagement solutions, hence, supporting “restricting lifetime of an encryption” feature if implemented by Encryption Key Management solution.

-* Initialization Vector (IV) selection would be rando.
+* Initialization Vector (IV) selection would be random.

 ## Architecture

-The encryption responsibilities are split across multiple modules to ensure data and metadata stored in the cluster is never persisted in plain text on any durable storages (temporary and/or long term durable storage).
+The encryption responsibilities are split across multiple modules to ensure data and metadata stored in the cluster is never persisted in plain text on any durable storages (temporary and/or long-term durable storage).

 ## Encryption Request Workflow

 ### **Write Request**

-* A FDB client initiates a write transaction providing {key, value} in plaintext format.
+* An FDB client initiates a write transaction providing {key, value} in plaintext format.
-* A FDB cluster host as part of processing a write transaction would do the following:
+* An FDB cluster host as part of processing a write transaction would do the following:
     1. Obtain required encryption key based on the transaction request tenant information.
-    2. Encrypt mutation before persisting them on Transaction Logs (TLogs).
-As a background process, the mutations are moved to a long term durable storage by the Storage Server processes.
+    2. Encrypt mutations before persisting them on Transaction Logs (TLogs).
+As a background process, the mutations are moved to a long-term durable storage by the Storage Server processes.

 Refer to the sections below for more details.

 ### **Read Request**

 * An FDB client initiates a read transaction request.
-* A FDB cluster host as part of processing request would do the following:
+* An FDB cluster host as part of processing request would do the following:
     1. StorageServer would read desired data blocks from the persistent storage.
     2. Regenerate the encryption key required to decrypt the data.
     3. Decrypt data and pass results as plaintext to the caller.